VHarya/VHarya/README.md

 Hi!
 My name is Vincentius Harya.
-I'm a Software Engineer.
+I'm a Software Engineer.<br>
-I graduated from SMKN 4 MALANG and is now studying for my bachelor in STIKI University.
+I graduated from SMKN 4 MALANG and is now studying for my bachelor in STIKI University.<br>
 I have 1+ year of experience as a Backend Developer and Android Developer.

 Skill: